 5. Read and Research

 Look for educational journals, magazines, and Internet websites to learn more about contemporary education’s dynamic changes.
 Find out who is getting recognition for creativity and innovation, learn about the programs and initiatives they’re implementing, and think about opportunities to incorporate similar changes in your school or district.

 To be considered a leader in a school community, you need to show that you have done your homework and are well-versed in all the latest teaching methods and issues affecting the present education system.
 A hiring committee will want to know what you can bring to a school, so it’s a great idea to research some innovative strategies and programs.
 You can review many career change articles here.

 6. Spread the Word Via Job Search Networking

 Testing a second career option is exciting and may require you to step outside your cozy zone.
 Talk to your school principal, assistant principal, and other administrative staff to let them know what you’re trying to accomplish.
 Most will be happy to offer advice and suggestions, and some might even offer to mentor you in your journey.

 Your current contacts could provide a wealth of information and resources that could immensely help you in your future aspirations in administration education.
 So it’s definitely in your best interest to tap into this incredible resource to network with others.
 Ensure your LinkedIn profile is current and focused on your vision, the goal you would like to achieve.

 Finally, when you’re ready to take the next step, call us.
 Enlisting our resume and cover letter writing expertise will have you sitting in the principal’s office in no time!

-One of A+ Resumes for Teachers’ area of expertise is uncovering clients’ important achievements, skills, and strengths to showcase them in a visually appealing resume, cover letter and philosophy of leadership to generate interviews.
+One of A+ Resumes for Teachers’ areas of expertise is uncovering clients’ important achievements, skills, and strengths to showcase them in a visually appealing resume, cover letter, and leadership philosophy to generate interviews.